How to become a Real Estate Agent in California

-Once you’re ready, you need to register for (and pass) the official Alabama Real Estate Commission exam.
+Once you’re ready, you need to register for (and pass) the official California DRE exam.

-The Alabama real estate industry changes quickly.
-To stay on top of it, Alabama real estate affiliate brokers are required to take 60 hours and brokers are required to take 90 hours of real estate CE classes.
+The California real estate industry changes quickly.
+To stay on top of it, CA real estate agents are required to complete 45-hours of real estate CE classes.

-OnCourse Learning’s AL-approved real estate CE course list offers an array of classes and packages designed to enhance your skill-set, cater to specific interests and fulfill Alabama Department of Commerce and Insurance requirements.
+OnCourse Learning’s CA-approved real estate CE course list offers an array of classes and packages designed to enhance your skill-set, cater to specific interests and fulfill California DRE requirements.

 - 750,000+ real estate student alumni across the country